sobri909/MGBoxKit/README.markdown

 ### Blocks Based UIControl Event Handlers

-`MGButton` provides a nice easy `onControlEvent:do:` method, which frees you from the muck of adding targets, selectors, etc.
+`UIControl+MGEvents` provides a nice easy `onControlEvent:do:` method for all UIControls, which frees you from the muck of adding targets, selectors, etc.

 ```objc
 [button onControlEvent:UIControlEventTouchUpInside do:^{
     NSLog(@"i've been touched up inside. golly.");
 }];
 ```

-Ideally this would be available for all `UIControls`, rather than only `MGButton` subclasses.
-That's on the todo list.

 ## UIView+MGEasyFrame Category